 Courts include corporations, partnerships and associations under 19 USC 1401(d) (confirming that the term “includes” partnerships, associations, and corporations; no exclusion of individuals).

-Under US Compliance Laws – Courts Look at Conduct
+Under Import and Export Administration Regulations – Courts Look at Conduct

-When deciding whether a defendant is liable under import export US compliance laws and regulations, courts look to see whether the defendant’s conduct falls within the proscriptions of the statute.
+When deciding whether a defendant is liable under import and export compliance laws and Export Administration Regulations, courts look to see whether the defendant’s conduct falls within the proscriptions of the statute.
 See also information about the North American Trade Agreement Act.